awsdocs/amazon-athena-user-guide/doc_source/insert-into.md

 `INSERT INTO` is not supported on bucketed tables\.
 For more information, see [Bucketing vs Partitioning](bucketing-vs-partitioning.md)\.

+### Federated Queries Not Supported<a name="insert-into-federated-queries-not-supported"></a>

+`INSERT INTO` is not supported for federated queries\.
+Attempting to do so may result in the error message This operation is currently not supported for external catalogs\.
+For information about federated queries, see [Using Amazon Athena Federated Query](connect-to-a-data-source.md)\.

 ### Partitioning<a name="insert-into-limitations-partitioning"></a>

 Consider the points in this section when using parititioning with `INSERT INTO` or `CREATE TABLE AS SELECT` queries\.